giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 Every linked list has two parts, the data section and the address section that holds the address of the next element in the list, which is called a node.
+Linked lists function as an array that can grow and shrink as needed, from any point in the array

 The size of the linked list is not fixed, and data items can be added at any locations in the list.
 The disadvantage is that to get to a node, we must traverse to all the way from the first node to the node that we require.